heroku/platform-api/README.md

 $ heroku webhooks:add -i api:dyno -l notify -u https://example.com/hooks
 $ git push heroku master
 ```

 Now you can specify your app name while you run tests:

 ```
 $ TEST_APP_NAME="<memorable-name-here>" rspec ./spec
 ```

+If you run tests without specifying a `TEST_APP_NAME` then an app will be created and deployed under your user account.